 Another way to acquire a Citi Double Cash card, if you don’t want to apply for the card outright, is to downgrade from another personal Citi card.
 Traditionally, Citi has proven to be the most generous card issuer when it comes to downgrades.
 Citi allows cardholders to downgrade even co-brand personal cards to the Citi Double Cash.

 Downgrading presents several advantages over a new application.
 This allows you to keep your original credit line and reallocate credit.
-Plus, it prevents a new card account from showing up on your credit file if you want to limit new accounts due to Chase 5/24 or similar rules.
+Plus, it prevents a new card account from showing up on your credit file if you want to limit new accounts due to Chase 5/24 or similar credit card application restrictions.

 Our Take

 The Citi Double Cash isn’t the first card to effectively earn 2x transferable points on everyday spending, but it stacks up well against the competition.
 The Blue Business Plus is a small-business (rather than consumer) card, and it caps 2x earning at $50,000 in annual spend.
-The Capital One Venture Rewards Credit Card offers unlimited 2x earning, but points transfers aren't 1:1 to all programs (details here).
+The Capital One Venture Rewards Credit Card offers unlimited 2x earning, but points transfers aren't 1:1 to all programs.

 Provided you can pair it with a premium ThankYou Rewards card, the Citi Double Cash is a powerhouse rewards card.